-First Steps: What Advocates Need to Know Right Now
+First Steps: What You Need to Know Right Now

-- A hospital stay is often very stressful.
-Because of your injury or illness, you may not have the energy or be able to gather the information you need.
-The first step is knowing that many individuals and resources are available to support you.
-It is also important to start learning how to better advocate for yourself so that you can ensure your needs are met. - As a patient, you have certain rights and responsibilities.
+- Understand that you must advocate for yourself.
+Others will not do this unless you ask. - Make sure that you pick someone as your advocate, even though you may not need them.
+Going through this process will give you comfort in knowing there is someone who will help if and when you need it. - A hospital stay is often very stressful.
+Because of your injury or illness, you may not have the energy or be able to gather all the information you need.
+Know that there are many individuals and resources that can support you.
+Start learning now how to better advocate for yourself so that you can ensure your needs are met. - As a patient, you have certain rights and responsibilities.
 Knowing them will help improve your care now and in the future.
-Ask your nurse for a copy of the UWMC brochure Information About Your Health Care, or look for a copy in your Discharge Binder. - A trusted person can serve as your legal advocate, if needed.
+Ask your nurse for a copy of the UWMC brochure "Information About Your Healthcare," or look for a copy in your Discharge Binder. - A trusted person can serve as your legal advocate, if needed.
 This person may act on your behalf and represent you in legal, financial, and medical decisions.
 Start thinking about the right person to serve as your advocate in these ways.

-Next Steps: What Advocates Need to Know Long-term
+Next Steps: What You Need to Know Long-term

 There are many issues to consider when thinking about how to better advocate for yourself (or a friend or family member).
-This section of your manual will explain many of these issues.

 Of course, you will learn about your current health concerns during your inpatient stay.
 But, there are other issues related to your care and long-term health that also are important to learn about.
 These include:

 - Scheduling your follow-up outpatient care

-- Managing your medicines and treatments
+- · Managing your medicines and treatments

 - Making sure your needs are met with caregivers or longterm care facility staff

 The U.S. government requires every state to have an ombudsman (long-term care advocate) to help people who have concerns about long-term care facilities.
-Read more about the ombudsman on page 41 of this section.
+Read more about the ombudsman on pages 39 and 40 of this section.